We Have Been

 The "cold turkey" approach can cause mild to severe nicotine withdrawal symptoms.
 Drastic reductions in tobacco use will result in withdrawal symptoms that can include irritability, fatigue, headache, insomnia, constipation, sweating, coughing, poor concentration, depression, increased appetite, and cravings for tobacco.

-quitting cold turkey difficult as opposed to impossible: These hints apply to some degree to every method of
+turkey difficult as opposed to impossible: These hints apply to some degree to every

 These hints apply to some degree to every method of quitting smoking, but if you quit cold turkey you need all the help you can get.